Vision + Initiatives

 Upgrades and renovations to existing facilities are expected to result in cost savings to the college through increased efficiencies.

-This expansion and remodel doubles the space for the college's high school program, where students from regional high schools come on campus and take classes with CCC instructors.
+This expansion and remodel doubled the space for the college's high school program, where students from regional high schools come on campus and take classes with CCC instructors.
 Students are now learning in modern facilities with state-of-the-art equipment, similar to what they will find working in the industry.